Savior Complex

 The answer is to point them to the God who loves them and will help them make those important decisions for their lives.

 The answer is to tell them about the Savior so that their lives will be full of meaning, to know that whatever they do with their lives it must bring glory to Him.
-We must not take away from the glory they give to God by always being the answer to their every need.
+We must not take away from the glory they should be giving to God by always being the answer to their every need.

 They must learn to go on without us someday, and we must teach them now how to do that.
 Of course, in some instances, it may be that Dave and I are the answer God gives them to meet an immediate need.
 But we can’t be their every answer.
 Our responsibility is to point them to God, who is always the answer.